rajsaurabh1000/blackrock-hackathon-submission-saurabhraj/README.md

-# Blackrock Challenge – Auto-Saving Retirement API
+# Blackrock Challenge – Self-saving for your retirement

 REST API for expense-based micro-investments: parse expenses into transactions, validate by wage, filter by q/p/k periods, and compute NPS and Index fund returns.